smurashov/pumphouse/doc/RESOURCES.md

   multiple instances based on it, etc.
 - **host** strategy filters resources that are associated with particular hypervisor hosts (usually virtual servers).

+#### Resource categories

+On a higher level, all resources could be categorized into two major categories:

+* **workload resources** are directly added to workload and explicitly grouped by the workload.
+Servers that execute user processes and volumes that store user data are workload resources.
+* **supplementary resources** provide facilities needed for workload resources.
+All other resources are supplementary, including images, flavors, networks etc.

+This distinction makes sense primarily for the user interface of Pumphouse application.
+From the standpoint of migration of workloads from one cloud to another, it is usually doesn't make sense to migrate supplementary resources individually (although we provide this function in our application).
+Normally, one chooses from 2 strategies for supplementary resources:

+* replicate **all** supplementary resources from source cloud to target;
+* only move resources that migrated workload resources **depend** on.

 #### Migration path